 In Texas, intoxication manslaughter fines and additional penalties can be harsh (which is likely why you would rather be facing intoxication manslaughter probation).
 Here’s what you can expect when it comes to the penalty for intoxication manslaughter in Texas:

-Community Service: up to 240 hours hours of community service
+Community Service: A minimum of 240 hours hours of community service

 Can you get probation for intoxication manslaughter?